Table of Contents

 Habits For Life

 I sometimes envy daily runners plowing on in the heat, snow, rain, and sleet.
 They have formed healthy fitness habits that will last all their lives.
 According to Duhigg’s research, habits control 40 percent of our conscious activities.
 Taking showers and brushing teeth are activities; we just do it.
 That’s a good thing.
 Our lives would be far more chaotic if we couldn’t form habits.

-Building a single habit can be modeled into other habits, having a compound effect on our lives.
+Building a single habit can be modeled into other practices, having a compound effect on our lives.
 Through the years, I have added small activities into my day, usually at the same time.
-I grab my book or iPad for daily reading (I read 43 books last year), do the New York Times crossword puzzles (I can’t finish much of Thursday on), daily walks, and review stock positions.
+I grab my book or iPad for daily reading (I read 43 books last year), do the New York Times crossword puzzles (I can’t finish much of Thursday on), take daily walks, and review stock positions.